BitEU/wcal/readme.md

-# Windows Terminal Calendar App
+# wcal: A Windows Terminal Calendar App

 A terminal-based calendar application for Windows, inspired by calcurse.
 This app provides a text-based interface for managing appointments and todo lists, similar to the Unix/Linux calcurse application but designed specifically for Windows Console.